 Meaningful Parenting- Forget happiness, focus on your career.

 2015 survey done by HSBC showed that 51% of Indian parents wanted successful careers for their children.
-They chose a successful career over happiness and health of their children.
+They chose a successful career over the happiness and health of their children.

 Good?
 Bad?
 Ugly?

-A country plagued by poverty and everyday fight for basics, the results are not surprising.
+In a country plagued by poverty and everyday fight for basics, the results are not surprising.

-A country where Nine-year-old Pinki Paharin who lives in an isolated tribal village in Chuha Pahar, situated atop the Rajmahal Hills in Sahebganj district of Jharkhand, hunts for rats, squirrels and rabbits to eat...the results are not surprising. http://everylifecounts.ndtv.com/no-mid-day-meal-jharkhand-9-year-old-hunts-rats-squirrels-for-lunch-11291?pfrom=home-wapextra3
+A country where Nine-year-old Pinki Paharin who lives in an isolated tribal village in Chuha Pahar, situated atop the Rajmahal Hills in Sahebganj district of Jharkhand, hunts for rats, squirrels, and rabbits to eat...the results are not surprising. http://everylifecounts.ndtv.com/no-mid-day-meal-jharkhand-9-year-old-hunts-rats-squirrels-for-lunch-11291?pfrom=home-wapextra3

-The equation is very simple for us.
+The equation is straightforward for us.

 39 LPA (Lakh per annum) +IIM= Lifelong happiness guaranteed.

 (IIM Indore Concludes Placement Season For 2017 Class with Highest Package Offered 39 LPA).